Ghooosstt/EthereumGasTracker/README.md

 ## Installation

-1. You will need an **Etherscan API key**.
-You can get one by creating your account and claiming your key [here](https://etherscan.io/myapikey).
+1. Get your **Etherscan API key**.
+You can get one by creating your account and claiming your key on the [etherscan website](https://etherscan.io/myapikey).
-2. Clone the repository and replace `YOUR_API_KEY` in the **scripts/ethereum.js** file.
+2. Download the plugin in the Chrome Web Store (soon).
-3. Finally, install the plugin in your browser.
+3. Configure your API key in the plugin options.
+4. Enjoy!

 ## Result
 ![image](demo.png)